dalance/svlint/RULES.md

-There are 3 usual types of SystemVerilog file for synthesizable design code (module, interface, package) and having a simple naming convention helps distinguish them at a filesystem view.
+There are 3 usual types of SystemVerilog file for synthesizable design code (module, interface, package) and having a simple naming convention helps distinguish them from a filesystem viewpoint.
 In Haskell, types/typeclasses must start with an uppercase letter, and functions/variables must start with a lowercase letter.
 This rule checks part of a related naming scheme where modules and interfaces